Physical Control & Reckless Operation

 Often, a client will be presented with a plea offer involving a reduction to a charge called “physical control.”
 Physical control is the crime of being in control of a car while you are impaired.
 It is a zero point violation under Ohio law and does not carry a mandatory license suspension.
 Physical control is usually contrasted with a Reckless Operation.
 To determine which reduction is advantageous, we offer this article.
 Please talk to your attorney prior to accepting a “physical control” or a “reckless operation” as both have definite pros and cons.
+This video explains what physical control could mean for your dui case.

 The crime of “Physical Control” involves being in physical control of a vehicle while under the influence of alcohol or a drug of abuse.
 This definition means that you do not have to be driving or operating the car.
 If a person is in the driver’s position of the front seat of a vehicle, or in the driver’s position of a streetcar, or trackless trolley and having possession of the vehicle’s, streetcar’s or trackless trolley’s key, or other ignition device that person is in “physical control” of the vehicle.
 See Cincinnati v.
 Kelley, 47 Ohio St.2d 94, 351 N.E.2d 85 (1976).